j0sephl/PedalVault/README.md

 ## BOM Comparison:
 - Import a BOM (CSV/JSON), compare it to your inventory, and see what’s missing or low.
 ## Export/Import:
-- Export your full inventory and projects as a JSON file for backup or transfer.
+- Export your full inventory and projects as a CSV or JSON file for backup or transfer.
 Import on any device.
 ## PWA (Progressive Web App):
 - Install on your phone or desktop for offline use and a native app feel.
 ## Search & Sort: